skip to Main Content

 Somerset Health's History

-Somerset Health is ran by owner / operator, Tina Somerset.
-She is a qualified Occupational Therapist, and obtained her Bachelor of Occupational Therapy (Honours) degree from University of the Sunshine Coast in 2018.
-She strives to provide holistic, client-centred therapy services to clients living in regional, rural, and remote areas.
-Tina understands challenges faced with accessing healthcare in regional, rural, and remote areas, so aims to help bridge this gap, in the short or long-term.
+Tina obtained her Bachelor of Occupational Therapy (Honours) from the University of the Sunshine Coast in 2018.
+She provides holistic, client-centred occupational therapy to people living in regional, rural, and remote areas.
+Understanding the challenges of accessing healthcare in these communities, Tina delivers flexible services tailored to each person and their supports, ensuring comfort and meaningful outcomes.

 • Central West Queensland: Dajarra and Boulia